nemanjaASE/NeSy/index.md

 - **Enriched Graph**: Stores nodes with attributes like URIs, labels, embeddings, and weights in a Neo4j Graph DB.

-> 📓 **[Data Enrichment Instructions](./notebooks/README.md)** — Follow these steps to prepare your Jupyter environment and run the preparation pipeline.
+> 📚 **[Notebook Directory & Workflow](./notebooks/README.md)** — Follow these steps to prepare your Jupyter environment and run the preparation pipeline.

 ## ⚡Runtime Pipeline